package-url/purl-spec/README.rst

     conventions such as semver for NPMs or nevra conventions for RPMS.
 A `type` may define a procedure to compare and sort versions, but there is no reliable and uniform way to do such comparison consistently.
+  - Version ranges may also be provided for search capabilities.
+    For example, in a vulnerability report it may be important to say "versions 1.1.3 through 4.2.6 are vulnerable".
+    Ranges may be specified following
+    [node-semver](https://github.com/npm/node-semver)i syntax; note that
+    spaces must be encoded as `%20%`.
+    Note that version ranges are only intended for use in searches, and should NOT be used when specifying the content of an actual package.

 - **qualifiers**: